RedPillAnalytics/gradle-analytics/README.md

 # Introduction
 Gradle Analytics generates JSON-delimited data files about Gradle activity in the `build/analytics` directory (by default).
 Custom pipelines can be built for processing these data files, but Gradle Analytics provides capabilities to write the data from these generated files to a few known target locations, called *sinks*.

-In most cases, Gradle Analytics tries to create destination buckets, datasets, etc. An exception is Kinesis Firehose, which involves several custom steps during the configuration.
+In most cases, Gradle Analytics tries to create destination buckets, topics, datasets, etc. An exception is Kinesis Firehose, which involves several custom steps during the configuration.

 Read the [API docs](https://s3.amazonaws.com/documentation.redpillanalytics.com/gradle-analytics/latest/index.html).